mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 ## 2021

+1. Srinivas, A., Lin, T. Y., Parmar, N., Shlens, J., Abbeel, P., & Vaswani, A. (2021).
+Bottleneck transformers for visual recognition.
+In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition (pp. 16519-16529).
+  - backbone architecture that incorporates self-attention for multiple computer vision tasks
+    - By just replacing the spatial convolutions with global self-attention in the final three bottleneck blocks of a ResNet
+  - ResNet bottleneck blocks with self-attention can be viewed as Transformer blocks
+  - Nice taxonomy in figure 2

 1. Wang, W., Xie, E., Li, X., Fan, D. P., Song, K., Liang, D., ... & Shao, L. (2021).
 Pyramid vision transformer: A versatile backbone for dense prediction without convolutions.
 In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 568-578).
   - **TP**: Spatial reduction before the key and value encoding. (figure 4) [pvit]